 Glow IDE extension is a cross-platform project for Linux, Windows 7, Windows 8.1, Windows 10.

-- If you haven’t already, download and install Microsoft Visual Studio Code.
+- If you haven’t already, download and install Microsoft’s Visual Studio Code editor.

 - Type Ctrl+Alt+S to open the glowscript samples folder.

-- Click the Build button to compile the glowscript file.
-Build status and any compilation warnings/errors will be displayed in the panel.
+- Click the Build button to compile the glowscript file (takes a few seconds).
+On completion, the build status and any compilation warnings/errors will be displayed in the panel.
 On successful build, Play, Stop and Resume buttons appear in the status bar.

 - Click the Play button to run the glowscript code in the simulator.

-- Depending on the animation complexity and your computer’s performance/workload, the simulator may stutter/delay/not-render.
+- Depending on the animation complexity, the simulator may stutter/delay/not-render if your computer’s processor speed or memory is insufficient.
 Troubleshoot by running test.glows to confirm whether a basic animation will render.
 For more complex animations, glowscript’s

 tickIntervalMillisecsvalue can be increased to reduce CPU load. however, the time values in your animation code will probably need to be adjusted since they must be a multiple of the